Supervised learning of an interacting 2D hard-core boson model of a weak topological insulator using correlation functions: Model Hamiltonian

 where $\langle i,j\rangle$ denote nearest-neighbor (NN) pairs of sites, $\hat d_i^\dagger (\hat d_i)$ creates (annihilates) a HCB at site $i$ and $\hat n_i=\hat d_i^\dagger \hat d_i$ gives the number of HCBs at site $i$.
 In the above equation $t$ represents the hopping amplitude, $W_i$ denotes the on-site potential and $\mu$ stands for the chemical potential of the system.
 As depicted in Fig.~\ref{fig:lattice}, $W_i$ forms a periodic potential along the $y$-direction of the lattice with $W_i=W_0(-W_0)$ for layers labeled by odd (even) values of $l$.

-In Ref.~\cite{10.21468/SciPostPhys.10.3.059}, this Hamiltonian was extensively studied using Stochastic Series Expansion (SSE) quantum Monte Carlo (QMC) simulations supported by analytical calculations and the complete phase diagram was constructed in terms of $W_0$ and $\mu$ (Fig. \ref{fig:phasediag}).
-The system revealed the existence of six different phases : a charge density wave (CDW) at half-filling, two dimer insulators ($\mathrm{DI}_1$ and $\mathrm{DI}_2$) at densities $1/4$ and $3/4$ respectively, the empty phase at density $\rho=0$, the Mott insulator at density $\rho=1$ and a superfluid (SF) phase separating all these gapped phases from each other.
+In Ref.~\cite{10.21468/SciPostPhys.10.3.059}, this Hamiltonian was extensively studied using Stochastic Series Expansion (SSE) quantum Monte Carlo (QMC) simulations supported by analytical calculations and the complete phase diagram was constructed in terms of $t$, $W_0$ and $\mu$. {For finite hopping amplitude,} the system revealed the existence of six different phases : a charge density wave (CDW) at half-filling, two dimer insulators ($\mathrm{DI}_1$ and $\mathrm{DI}_2$) at densities $1/4$ and $3/4$ respectively, the empty phase at density $\rho=0$, the Mott insulator at density $\rho=1$ and a superfluid (SF) phase separating all these gapped phases from each other. {In Fig. \ref{fig:phasediag}, we show the phase diagram as a function of the on-site potential, $W_0$, and chemical potential, $\mu$, at fixed hopping, $t=1$.
+It should be noted that the CDW, $\mathrm{DI}_1$ and $\mathrm{DI}_2$ phases arise only for $|W_0|>t$.}

-It was demonstrated that depending on the sign of $W_0$ one of the dimer insulators becomes a weak topological insulator with a zero Chern number, but a non-trivial Berry phase.
-In particular, for positive $W_0$ values the dimer insulator at $1/4$-filling turns out to be the WTI, while for negative values of $W_0$ the dimer insulator at $3/4$-filling becomes the topological one.
-The topological phase is protected by mirror-symmetry and belongs to the mirror-symmetry class AI.
+It was demonstrated that depending on the sign of $W_0$ one of the dimer insulators becomes a weak topological insulator with a zero Chern number, but a non-trivial Berry phase. {In particular with a fixed choice of boundary, if for positive $W_0$ values, the dimer insulator at $1/4$-filling turns out to be the WTI, then for negative values of $W_0$ the dimer insulator at $3/4$-filling becomes the topological one.} The topological phase is protected by mirror-symmetry and belongs to the mirror-symmetry class AI {\cite{PhysRevB.88.075142}}.
 Furthermore it was shown that although the chiral symmetry of the Hamiltonian is broken in the presence of alternating on-site potential, an emergent partial chiral symmetry pins the edge states to the center of the WTI band.

 In this paper, using supervised ML techniques we have been able to reproduce the phase diagram of the Hamiltonian in Eq.~\ref{Hamiltonian}, with two types of correlation functions as input data generated using SSE QMC method.
 We have trained the ML model using the density-density and spatial correlation functions separately and compared their performance in predicting the phase boundaries.
 In order to capture the essential features of the phase diagram in Fig.~\ref{fig:phasediag}, we apply ML techniques along two different lines depicted by magenta and red solid lines.
 Along $W_0=0.5$ (red line), the system experiences two phase transitions between three phases as a function of $\mu$, whereas at $W_0=6.0$ (magenta line), the system goes through all six phases, including the WTI phase, through eight phase transitions.
 We compare the phase transition points predicted by our ML model with those obtained using exact analytical calculations \cite{10.21468/SciPostPhys.10.3.059}.